The GFF’s Catalytic Role

 Resource mapping is a key component of the GFF approach.
 The resource mapping exercise helps countries assess funding gaps, align donor and government resources, and improve the efficiency and equity of health spending.
 Resource mapping data for each country varies based on whether countries have completed one or more resource mapping exercises.

-The resource mapping and expenditure tracking (RMET) exercise in Niger focused on the Health Development Plan (PDS) and showed the importance of external resources COVID-19 response plan (67% of the resources committed for the financing of the PDS in 2020 come from external financing, with 91% for the COVID-19 response plan).
-The exercise also showed a relatively large share of resources going through the state budget (64%), and a significant financing deficit for the health care services program, despite the fact that it alone accounts for more than 45% of the total funding allocated to the PDS.
+The upcoming RMET exercise will work on integration of the National Health Accounts which are carried out on an annual basis in Niger and the RMET.
+The past resource mapping and expenditure tracking (RMET) exercise in Niger showed a relatively large share of resources going through the state budget (64%), and a significant financing deficit for the health care services program, despite the fact that it alone accounts for more than 45% of the total funding allocated to the PDS.
 Lack of efficiency in the allocation of resources, with some overfunded subprograms (capacity building, availability of health products, nutrition) and some largely underfunded (protection mechanisms of financial risk, communicable diseases).
 Inequity in the allocation of resources at the regional level was also seen (for example, low level of resource allocation per capita in the Maradi region, which has one of the highest infant and child mortality rates).
-The upcoming RMET exercise must integrate information needs into the government budgeting tools and enable a greater predictability of partners’ financial commitments.

 Monitoring The Country-led Process